mrwithersea/redux-workshop/PITCHME.md

 - components don’t need to know about the low-level details of the action
 - all the details of an action are expressed in one place
 - components remain dumb and are unaware of the framework in place to handle state
-- the component can be tested with a simple mock, the action creator can be tested independently
+- the component can be tested with a mock, the action creator can be tested with simple i/o tests

 ---

-## Next step? - Flux Standard Actions
+## Next steps? - Flux Standard Actions

 ```javascript